Table Of Contents

 Anti Money Laundering refers to all the rules and regulations in place to prevent the disguise of illicit funds as legal income.
-Ranging from small tax evasions to public corruption and terrorist financing, the expansion of the financial industry has increased the occurrences of money laundering activities.
-According to the United Nations, approximately 2% to 5% of the global GDP, which values $800 billion to $ 2 trillion is laundered every year.
+Ranging from small tax evasion to public corruption and terrorist financing, the expansion of the financial industry has increased the occurrences of money laundering activities.
+According to the United Nations, approximately 2% to 5% of the global GDP, which values at $ 800 billion to $ 2 trillion is laundered every year.

 KYC, which is the process of identifying and verifying a customer’s identity, essentially falls under the broad umbrella of AML procedure.
 KYC in banking systems is a part of the compliance procedure for Anti Money Laundering.
 Banks and other financial institutions develop their own KYC requirements, whereas AML is the jurisdiction of the legal authorities of a region.
 This means that the KYC procedures of an organization should be compliant with the AML regulations.

 Why KYC is essential?
 What are its benefits and advantages?

 KYC is a part of the Anti Money Laundering’s legal requirement to establish a customer’s identity and evaluate their risk profiles.
 It is essential for banks and financial institutions to comply with the KYC regulations, which include Customer Identification and Customer Due Diligence.
 KYC providers obtain data from various sources which help accurately assess a customer’s identity, which generally would have been a tedious and expensive task for financial institutions.
 Prior to a digitized method of identity verification, banking systems, and other financial institutions were completely dependent on manual background checks, which often were inaccurate and prone to potential fraud.